JohnLocke/Python-Crash-Course/README.md

-# Python-Crash-Course
+# Sample Code and Exercises Repository

-The sample code and exercises, based on the third edition of the English original book.
+This repository contains sample code and exercises based on the third edition of the English original book.
+The content here is intended solely for my personal learning and practice.
+All code examples and exercises are derived from the original author's work.

+## Original Author's Repository
+You can find the original author's code repository at: [ehmatthes/pcc_3e](https://github.com/ehmatthes/pcc_3e)

+## Usage
+This project is for personal use only and is not intended for commercial use.
+Please refer to the original repository for official source code and detailed documentation.
+All rights belong to the original author of the book.

 ## Part I-Basics
     chapter01_Getting Started
     chapter02_Variables and Simple Data Types